Justice League vs. Teen Titans: Plot

-Starfire takes the Titans to a carnival in order for them to try and get along.
+Starfire takes the Titans to a carnival in order for them to try to get along.
 Unbeknownst to the Titans, Raven is called by Trigon's entities, who attack Raven.
 She fights them off with aid from the Titans.
 After the attack, Raven explains her backstory to the Titans.
 When they return to the Tower, the Justice League attempts to take Raven with them.
 Flash, Diana, and Cyborg are possessed by the entities; Batman avoids possession by knocking himself out with a nerve toxin designed to take down Bane.
 After the League beats the Titans senseless, Raven agrees to go with them to save their lives, but as they teleport away, Jaime knocks Cyborg out and frees him from possession.
 Raven takes the rest to Superman and summons Trigon to Earth.
 Cyborg awakens and uses his Apokoliptian technology to teleport them to Superman.
 Damian stabs Superman with Kryptonite, releasing him from his possession, who then heads to release the entity from Flash and Diana.

 The League stays behind on Earth to battle Trigon while Cyborg joins the Titans in a venture to Hell to save Raven.
 Robin confronts and defeats a demon in the form of his deceased grandfather Ra's al Ghul.
 (Note: Following his death from the 2014 film Son of Batman.)
 Raven crafts a spell to re-imprison her father in the crystal, which she affixes to her forehead.
 Robin then persuades a reluctant Raven to stay on Earth with the Titans.
 In a mid-credits scene, a mysterious costumed girl (Note: Identified offscreen as Terra, marking continuity to Teen Titans: The Judas Contract.) riding a flying chunk of rock is seen heading towards the Titans Tower.